codefeeder/auto_complete/README.md

 Features
 ----------------------
-1) Used Trie data structure for efficiently retrieving auto complete suggestion.
+1) Used Trie data structure for efficiently retrieving auto complete suggestions.
 2) Implemented GET API for retrieving suggestions (Does not require authentication).
-3) Implemented POST APIs for adding location, deleteing location, and updating popularity for existing location (All require Authentication).
+3) Implemented POST APIs for adding location, deleting location, and updating popularity for existing location (All require Authentication).
 4) Wrote test cases.

 Additional Features